 Mike Brown, the Richard and Barbara Rosenberg Professor and professor of planetary astronomy at the California Institute of Technology (Caltech), has been named a co-winner of the 2012 Kavli Prize in Astrophysics for his efforts to understand the outer solar system—work that led to the demotion of Pluto.

-Last year, images from NASA's Mars Reconnaissance Orbiter captured sand dunes and ripples moving across the surface of Mars—observations that challenged previously held beliefs that there was not a lot of movement on the red planet's surface.
-Now, technology developed by a team at the California Institute of Technology (Caltech) has allowed scientists to measure these activities for the very first time.
+Last year, images from NASA's Mars Reconnaissance Orbiter captured sand dunes and ripples moving across the surface of Mars.
+Now, technology developed by a team at Caltech has allowed scientists to measure these activities for the very first time.

 An entirely new globe of the moon—the first in over 40 years—is now available, thanks, in part, to Caltech alumni.
 Using images from NASA's Lunar Reconnaissance Orbiter Camera, a team at Sky & Telescope magazine, including senior contributing editor Kelly Beatty (BS '73), developed the updated model.

 Many of us see a man in the moon—a human face smiling down at us from the lunar surface.
-The "face," of course, is just an illusion, shaped by the dark splotches of lunar maria (smooth plains formed from the lava of ancient volcanic eruptions).
-Like a loyal friend, the man is always there, constantly gazing at us as the moon revolves around Earth.
-But why did the moon settle into an orbit with the man facing Earth?
+The "face," of course, is just an illusion, shaped by the dark splotches of lunar maria.
+But why did the moon settle into an orbit with the man always facing Earth?